-- Tracks: Serve as non-volatile memory areas where data is recorded. - Delete track: Allows for the removal of the selected track from the memory. - Step: This parameter allows to minimize the number of samples of a recorded Track during the download.
-Whith Step=1 all the samples are downloaded, with Step=16 only 1 sample every 16 is downloaded. - Download button: Facilitates the downloading of track data, saving it in a .txt file.
+- Tracks: Serve as non-volatile memory areas where data is recorded. - Delete track: Allows for the removal of the selected track from the memory. - Step: With A parameter that determines the number of samples saved in the .txt file.
+It aims to reduce download time by decreasing the "resolution" of the track.
+The step values can range from 1 (all samples are saved) to 16 (1 in 16 samples is saved). - Download button: Facilitates the downloading of track data, saving it in a .txt file.
 The saved data can later be read in the Graph tool. - Display graph: Enables quick visualization of the data in the graph. - Circular tracks: This feature enables or disables the circular memory.
 When the memory is full, the oldest data is replaced by the newest data as time goes on. - State: The Logger operates in the following states:

 State Meaning IDLE No samples are inserted in this track.
-RUNNING NING Samples are inserted in this track at each sampling instant.
+RUNNING Samples are inserted in this track at each sampling instant.
 TRIGGERED A trigger event has occurred, and the Logger continues to insert samples until the sum of the pre-trigger and post-trigger samples equals 640 (max number of samples that can be recorded).
 COMPLETED The track is complete, and all samples have been recorded.
 PARTIAL The track is partially filled with data.
-This state occurs if the SHP is switched off or reset while the track is still in the TRIGGERED state.
+This state occurs if the switched off or reset while the track is still in the TRIGGERED s